ganeti/ganeti/man/gnt-instance.rst

     - e1000 (KVM)
     - paravirtual (default for KVM) (HVM & KVM)

+vif\_type
+    Valid for the Xen HVM hypervisor.

+    This parameter specifies the vif type of the nic configuration of the instance.
+Unsetting the value leads to no type being specified in the configuration.
+Note that this parameter only takes effect when the 'nic_type' is not set.
+The possible options are:

+    - ioemu
+    - vif

 disk\_type
     Valid for the Xen HVM and KVM hypervisors.